SInherit/SInherit/README.md

 # SInherit
 This is a cloud application for students
 The AIM is to build a second hand plantfrom for international student.
-Students who registed can find all they need in a unformillar country from their upperclassman.
+Students who registered can find all they need in a unfamiliar country from their upperclassman.

 # Frontend
 Our frontend AKA webpage used React.js framework to help us build up the webpage(up to now, maybe we will change our frontend some day).

 # Backend
 As our coursework requirements, we have to use Google App Engine service with Python as our backend, it means, at last, we will deploy our project into the cloud.

+# Web Structure
+We plan to use B/S patten with MVC to build our cloud App.
+Divide the frontend design and backend design, each part members focus on their own part and the Http request is the only same forms we have to handout.